 At the same time, today’s consumers expect a brand’s response on social media to their comments or concerns almost immediately.
 According to one survey, 60% of customers expect a response within an hour, and to ignore them is not an option.
 In fact, 88% of consumers are less likely to buy from a brand that has unanswered customer complaints on social media.
 The bottom line is every company today needs to have their finger constantly on the pulse by monitoring social media accounts in order to see comments and questions as soon as they come in.
 One bad customer experience and companies find themselves in damage control which can hurt their reputation, but especially so if there is no public attempt to resolve the issue.

 On the other hand, by engaging with customers through various social media networks, it provides tremendous opportunities for any brand to improve and scale their customer service.
 These include:

-- Increase Revenue – Solving a problem on social media costs nearly 1/6th the cost of a call center interaction.
+- Increase Revenue – Solving a problem on social media costs nearly 1/6th of the cost of a call center interaction.
 At the same time, customers will spend 20-40% more when companies engage and respond to the customer over social media.
-The two factors combined mean a more cost effective way of providing superior customer service.
+The two factors combined mean a more cost-effective way of providing superior customer service.

-- Pro Active CX – With a proactive social media strategy, companies can transform customer service into an effective way to resolve a large volume of routine customer service issues before they grow into damage control, while transforming the role of the call center agents to focus their attention on the more complex cases, so they can provide better service to their customers.
+- Proactive Customer Experience – With a proactive social media strategy, companies can transform customer service into an effective way to resolve a large volume of routine customer service issues before they grow into damage control, while transforming the role of the call center agents to focus their attention on the more complex cases, so they can provide better service to their customers.

 - Cultivate Brand Advocacy – Social media enables companies to take advantage of positive customer service better to turn those customers into powerful brand advocates.
 Instead of your customers telling a couple of their friends about a great experience with your company, they can now tell thousands via a social media post, and they will.
 In fact, 71% of consumers who experience positive “social care” are likely to recommend the brand to others, compared with 19% who did not get a response.